Emma Bowd

 What other jobs have you had?

-When I was a university student, I spent one entire summer break on a tropical north Queensland island as a waitress - where I loved meeting people from all over the world.
+When I was a university student, I spent one entire summer break on a tropical north Queensland island working in hospitality - where I loved meeting people from all over the world.
 And in my career as an Occupational Therapist (OT), it was my great privilege to work with children, adults and the elderly in all sorts of large and small hospitals and home-based settings in London, for more than ten years.
 Before travelling overseas, I worked as an OT in the industrial rehabilitation sector, and spent many happy days swapping my slingbacks for steel capped boots, and helping injured workers return to work on the car production lines at Ford Motor Company and General Motors Holden.
 I’ve also enjoyed running my own slow fashion bag-making small business.
 I consider being a mum/parent the most important job I’ve ever had - my two children are now young adults.

 What themes are recurring in your work?